“What’s your sign?”

 The case is stainless steel while the band is leather and light blue.
 Another no-thrills quartz timepiece, the appeal of this wristwatch is its design and warm color scheme.

-For something completely different, consider this Rich Peel watch bracelet with six real opal stones, designed by Navajo artist, Robert Brown.
+Consider this Rich Peel watch bracelet with six real opal stones, designed by Navajo artist Robert Brown for something completely different.
 This authentic and limited-edition piece of art is made for a women’s watch between six and seven-and-a-half inches.

 In addition to the opal stones, the band is made of sterling silver.
 This would be a truly unique gift for the Libra in your life.